dansan566/encode_deai/week2/readme.md

 3. I found that in step 4 of exercise 3, lesson 6, the `npm install` failed.
 Mistral AI identifies as a dependency mismatch between `"react-dom": "19.0.0-rc-45804af1-20241021"`, and `"drizzle-orm": "^0.34.0"`.
 It suggests using the command `npm install --legacy-peer-deps` to force the install.
 4. I deployed the nextjs-chat app on Vercel but the homepage requests a login and I don't know what login it is.
 I tried the AUTH_SECRET ket but this doesn't work.
 And I don't feel like giving my credential on a web page powered by a set of libraries that I don't know.
 5. I installed Cursor and used it in the exercise of Lesson 5 and 6.
 I also tried it on a previous ETHGlobal hackathon project.
 I adopted it :)
+6. I started the step 4 and 5 of the weekend homework.